drukpa1455/crewai-job/README.md

 ## 🤖 How It Works

-The system uses four specialized AI agents:
+The system uses three specialized AI agents working in harmony:

 1. **Job Description Crawler** 🕷️
    - Analyzes job postings
    - Extracts key requirements and company information
    - Structures data for other agents

-2. **CV Modifier** 📄
+2. **CV Writer** 📄
    - Tailors CV content to match job requirements
    - Emphasizes relevant skills and experiences
+   - Ensures content authenticity and professionalism
-   - Maintains professional formatting
+   - Maintains proper formatting and structure

 3. **Cover Letter Writer** ✉️
    - Creates personalized cover letters
    - Connects experience with job requirements
    - Incorporates company culture and values

-4. **Recruiter** 👔
-   - Evaluates modified documents
-   - Provides detailed feedback
-   - Suggests improvements
+   - Maintains professional tone and formatting

+Each agent is designed to focus on its specific task while maintaining data consistency and professional standards throughout the process.

 ## 🎯 Use Cases